hood-casu/find-a-gig/docs/prerequisites.md

 # Prerequisites

-Use these steps to quickly set up your system so you can dive into using the Find-a-gig API.
+Use these steps to quickly set up your system so you can can start jamming with the Find-a-gig API.

 These steps take about 30 minutes.